Atlanta Bus Accident Lawyers

 Buses are used daily for everything from commutes, to bringing children to school, to traveling cross country, to celebrating special occasions.
 Yet because of their size and limited safety features, buses are also among the most dangerous vehicles on the road.
 While the fallout from a bus accident can be devastating, there is hope, with the help of a skilled attorney.

-At Ross & Pines, LLC, our Atlanta auto accident lawyers have the experience and knowledge to take on your case.
+At Ross & Pines, LLC, our Atlanta bus accident lawyers have the experience and knowledge to take on your case.
 Don’t let catastrophic injuries sustained in a bus accident prevent you from living a healthy and happy life.
 Secure compensation for your losses and expenses, and hire Ross & Pines, LLC today.

 Call now at (888) 838-4858 to request a free case evaluation.